FREE 30 mins Family Law Consult

 There are many factors that can exacerbate the cost of litigation.
 This makes litigation unpredictable.

-expert witnesses ~$300 - $500 per hour
+Expert witnesses ~$300 - $500 per hour

 You may need to hire an expert to appear in court to support your case or provide a report to be used as evidence.
 Experts may include psychologists, specialist valuers, etc. Costs, including court fees, will vary widely depending on your needs and the witness’s area of expertise.